Skip to main content

 A Pastor's Take on Project 2025

 But nevertheless, it's time for me to speak out on Project 2025.
 I have tried for months to read the document because I want to be informed.
 But there is not enough blood pressure medicine in the world to allow me to read it all.
-It boils my blood, and I would argue it should most Christian's as well.
+It boils my blood, and I argue it should most Christian's as well.

 Who are these 100 respected organizations?
 They are organizations like the American Family Association, Family Policy Alliance, Liberty University, Moms for Liberty, Tea Party Patriots to name a few.
 Common theme is that all of these organizations want to strip individuals of basic rights that cis-gender, white, males have benefited from.
 There are some organizations that represent BIPOC communities, but their policies still would strip rights from another group.

-But back to Project 2025.
 In short, it's described as a playbook of actions to be taken in the first 180 days of the new administration so American suffering will be relieved from the Left - or Obama and Biden era policies.
-Around 920 pages has been drafted, laying out the repeals, defunding, dismantling of current policies and federal agencies and calls for what the new administration should put into place, either by congressional vote or executive order by the new president.
+Around 920 pages, laying out the repeals, defunding, dismantling of current policies and federal agencies and calls for what the new administration should put into place, either by congressional vote or executive order by the new president.

 This "project" will hurt people more than it will help anyone who isn't in the top 1% of the American economy.
 And the worst is that this will target those who are "meek," "the lowly," "the most vulnerable among us."
 Cutting affordable healthcare and healthcare period to individuals is not caring for the vulnerable.
 Walking about any progress American society has made in regard to our racist, homophobic, transphobic, xenophobic past (and present) doesn't tend to the outsider or stranger as Jesus talks about in the Gospels so often.